-According to a recent article in LAW360, there were only 3 USPTO trademark applications with the term “COVID” on March 11th.
-This is the day the World Health Organization declared the pandemic.
-My search at the USPTO on April 25th identified 125 applications.
+According to a recent article in LAW360, there were only 3 USPTO trademark applications with the term “COVID” on March 11th of 2020.
+After all, this is the day the World Health Organization declared the pandemic.
+At the time of this writing, my own search at the USPTO on April 25, 2020 identified 125 applications.

-Also according to LAW360, there were just 4 USPTO applications for “coronavirus” trademarks on March 11th.
-My search at the USPTO on April 25th identified 43 applications.
+Further, according to LAW360, there were just 4 USPTO applications for “coronavirus” trademarks on March 11th.
+In fact, my search at the USPTO on April 25th identified 43 applications.

 APPLE’S COVID-19 Trademark Application